-In the total invertebrate species the Arthropda phylum species are dominated and followed by Mollusca and Annelida phylum in the two years of the study period of Nizamsagar reservoir.
+In the total invertebrate species the Arthropda phylum species are dominated followed by Mollusca and Annelida phylum in the two years of the study period of Nizamsagar reservoir.
 The rich abundant species belonging to Gastropoda class of Mollusca is Bithynia transsilvanica, Bellamya bengalensis, Perrysis favidens and Pila globosa, the least observed species are Thiara tuberculata and Gyraulus convexiusculus.
 In clitellata class of Annelida phylum Tubifex tubifex showed highest abundance then compared to Limnodrillus hoffmeisteri.
 In Insecta class to Arthropoda phylum Chironomus Sps., Anophelus mosqito larvae, Culex mosquito larvae Sympetrum vulgatum and Orthetrum cancellatum showed maximum diversity and less diverse species are Laccotreohes maculatus, Hydaticus ricinus and Eristalis tenax species and in Crustacea division Macrobrachium. malcolmosonii is the dominated sps.
 Followed by Macrobrachium rosenbergii in two years of the study period of Nizamsagar reservoir of Kamareddy district, Telangana state.

 In the 2021-22, Gastropoda species recorded maximum in the Northeast monsoon Season and followed by Summer Season and Southwest monsoon season.
 In the same year Bivalvia species observed more in Summer Season followed by Northeast monsoon Season and Southwest monsoon season.
 Clitellata species observed highest in Northeast monsoon Season and followed by Summer Season and Southwest monsoon Season in the same year.
-Whereas, Insecta species observed plenty in Northeast monsoon Season followed by Southwest monsoon season and Summer Season and Crustacea sps. more in Southwest monsoon season and followed by Northeast monsoon Season and Summer Season.
+Whereas, Insecta specieswere plenty in Northeast monsoon Season followed by Southwest monsoon season and Summer Season and Crustacea sps. more in Southwest monsoon season and followed by Northeast monsoon Season and Summer Season.
 During 2021-22 year, Gastropoda species recorded maximum in the Northeast monsoon Season and followed by Summer Season and Southwest monsoon season.
 In the same year Bivalvia species observed more in Summer Season followed by Northeast monsoon Season and Southwest monsoon season.
 Clitellata species observed highest in Northeast monsoon Season and followed by Summer Season and Southwest monsoon Season in the same year.
-Whereas Insecta species observed plenty in Northeast monsoon Season followed by Summer Season and Southwest monsoon season.
+Whereas Insecta species were maximum in Northeast monsoon Season followed by Summer Season and Southwest monsoon season.

 The benthic micro invertebrate occupied the integral role in the aquatic food web and acts as determining factors for long-term productivity of the wetland [8].
 In the current analysis most of Insects and Crustaceans from Arthropoda phylum, large number of Gastropods are the principle constituents of aquatic invertebrate community [9].
 Very low sps. of Annelida phylum were also noticed in the research study.
 Molluscans especially Gastropods act as intermediatory hosts to some trematode parasitic sps. of platyhelminthes phylum.
-In the research study the huge abundance of Gastropods were observed in monsoon season indicates that the monsoon season is favourable to them.
-[10] did study on aquatic macro invertebrate fauna in Nigeria and [11] studied aquatic Entomofauna in Karimnagar district of Telangana state.
+In the research study the huge abundance of Gastropods were observed in monsoon season that indicates the monsoon season is favourable to them.
+[10] studied aquatic macro invertebrate fauna in Nigeria and [11] studied aquatic Entomofauna in Karimnagar district of Telangana state.

 In the total invertebrate species, the Arthropda phylum species are dominated and followed by Mollusca and Annelida phylum in the two years of the study period of Nizamsagar reservoir.
 The rich abundant species belonging to Gastropoda class of Mollusca is Bithynia transsilvanica, Bellamya bengalensis, Perrysis favidens and Pila globosa, the least observed species are Thiara tuberculata and Gyraulus convexiusculus.
 In clitellata class of Annelida phylum Tubifex tubifex showed highest abundance then compared to Limnodrillus hoffmeisteri.
 In Insecta class to Arthropoda phylum Chironomus Sps., Anophelus mosqito larvae, Culex mosquito larvae Sympetrum vulgatum and Orthetrum cancellatum showed maximum diversity and less diverse species are Laccotreohes maculatus, Hydaticus ricinus and Eristalis tenax species and in Crustacea division Macrobrachium. malcolmosonii is the dominated sps.
 Followed by Macrobrachium rosenbergii in two years of the study period of Nizamsagar reservoir of Kamareddy district, Telangana state.